-Finally, we perform a rigorous end-to-end testing of our complete decoder implementation (ANN+HDRG) for many different code distances and error probabilities.
-In each case, the decoder was able to accurately process all syndrome measurements, confirming a highly reliable and robust working for depolarising noise model.
-The Supplementary Figures S5-S10 shows the working of our decoder through a couple of examples which exhibit different steps during the syndrome decoding process for distance 257 surface codes with error rates of 8\% and 12\%. \\ \\
+Finally, we performed a rigorous end-to-end testing of our complete decoder implementation (ANN+HDRG) for many different code distances, shapes, error profiles and error probabilities.
+In each case, the decoder was able to accurately process all syndrome measurements, confirming a highly reliable and robust working for the chosen noise model.
+The Appendix Figures \ref{fig:257_12_initial}-\ref{fig:mXXX_2} show the working of our decoder through several examples which exhibit different steps during the syndrome decoding process.